 How can you know if you are READY for baptism?
 Here are some questions to ask yourself.
 Do you believe that Jesus Christ is the only begotten Son of God who came and died not only the sins of the world but also YOUR sins?
 Do you believe you have sinned and have begun repenting?
 Repentance means we voluntarily submit to God's way of life.
 If we are not committed to doing what is right in his eyes (and not our own), then we are fooling ourselves and not truly repentant (John 4:23).

-Do you believe a CHANGE in your life is needed, that it is now time to begin obeying God?
-Have you begun to question and reject the world's holidays that promote a Christ DIFFERENT from the truth of God's word (e.g. Christmas, Easter, etc.)?
-Have you also begun to reject the world's day of worship - Sunday - for God's day of worship - the seventh day or Saturday?
-Obedience to God is not "salvation by works."
-He states that He will give His Holy Spirit only to those who obey Him (Acts 5:32).
+Do you believe a CHANGE in your life is needed?
+Have you begun to question and reject the world's holidays that promote a gospel DIFFERENT from the truth of God's word (e.g. Christmas, Easter, etc.)?
+Have you also begun to reject the world's day of worship and accept the seventh day Sabbath (Saturday)?
+Remember, the Eternal states that He will give His Holy Spirit only to those who obey Him (Acts 5:32).

 When you step out of the waters of baptism, you are a new life to God, just as a new baby is to a mother.
 God's Spirit has united with your spirit to form a new creature.
 You are a "babe in Christ" with much to learn!
-Thankfully, the way He wants us to live as Christians - the evidence that we are truly converted - is clearly shown in Scripture!
+Thankfully, the way He wants us to live as Christians, the evidence that we are truly converted, is clearly shown in the Bible!